 - SMTP Host:

-- Customize sender address in notifications emails in the From Address field.
-By default, emails are sent by the root Tenant user.
+Customize the sender address in notification emails in the From Address field.
+By default, emails are sent by the root Controller Tenant user.

 When entering an email address in the From Address field, you have the following options: